Guest article by Gosia Mobbs.

 Vegan Dubrovnik – Top Pick

 The colours, flavours and textures even inspired us to recreate some of the dishes at home.
 Our top choices from Nishta included: ‘Cauliflower Crunch’, cauliflower coated with almond and amaranth with curried sauce; ‘Green-Pea Coconut-Mint Soup’ (exactly what it says on the tin); and a rainbow ‘Buddha Bowl’ with quinoa, chickpeas, buckwheat and seasonal vegetables.

 My parents had never been to a vegan restaurant before, and this was an excellent first-timer experience for them.
 Had we stayed another evening in Dubrovnik, we would have been back for sure!
 Nishta has another restaurant in Zagreb, which we’ll definitely visit one day when exploring the Croatian capital.

 While Nishta is certainly the highlight of the Dubrovnik vegan food scene, there are other great places too.
-A number of vegan-friendly eateries have popped up since this vegan guide to Dubrovnik was written, for example.
+In fact, Nishta is no longer Dubrovnik's only vegan restaurant!
+Urban & Veggie opened in 2019 and gets rave reviews.

 For the most up-to-date info on Dubrovnik food options for vegans, check the listings on HappyCow.

 UPDATE: Macro Vega has unfortunately closed.
 There are several other vegan and vegetarian restaurant in Split though, including Vege Fast Food and Food Factory - Art of Raw.

 Our absolute favourite find in Split was a dessert made from apples, walnuts and soya-based cream and sweetened with agave syrup.
 It was a vegan cheesecake that would challenge any dairy-based equivalent.
 This followed a two-course colourful lunch for just 80kn (approximately 10EUR) in total.